Standing Up for Immigrant Rights in New Jersey

 Make the Road New Jersey members have led the charge on key policy victories in New Jersey.

 - In 2018, youth leaders worked in coalition to pass legislation that expands access to state financial aid to New Jersey’s undocumented students and DACA recipients, breaking down barriers to higher education for thousands of immigrant young people state-wide.

-- We helped win a landmark investment in legal defense of detained immigrants facing deportation from Gov. Phil Murphy – the largest initial investment towards universal representation for detainees of any state in the nation.
-In 2019, the state increased the funding to $3.1 million, which will aid hundreds of more families with critical legal services at a moment when the federal government has attempted to deport and detain thousands.
+- Make the Road New Jersey members helped win a landmark investment in legal defense of detained immigrants facing deportation from Gov. Phil Murphy – the largest initial investment towards universal representation for detainees of any state in the nation.
+Currently the state allocates more than $8.1 million in aid to provide families with critical legal services.

 - Make the Road NJ’s activism resulted in the state of New Jersey divesting from private immigration prisons.